semuconsulting/PyGPSClient/README.md

 * To display the UBX Configuration Dialog (*only available when connected to a UBX serial device*), click
 ![gear icon](/pygpsclient/resources/iconmonstr-gear-2-24.png), or go to Menu..Options.
 * To show or hide the various widgets, go to Menu..View and click on the relevant hide/show option.
+* Select which protocols to display via the Protocols Displayed setting (NB: this only changes the displayed protocols - to change the actual protocols output by the receiver, use the CFG-PRT command).
 * Change the console display from parsed to raw (hexadecimal) format via the Console Display setting.
 * Change the displayed degree and unit formats via the Degrees Format and Units settings.
 * Change the web map scale via the Zoom setting (any change will take effect at the next map refresh, indicated by a small timer icon at the top left of the panel).
 * Data logging (in binary format) can be turned on or off via the Enable Data Logging setting.
+You will be prompted to select the directory into which timestamped log files are saved.
 * Widgets (and their associated fonts) are fully resizeable.

 ### UBX Configuration Facilities